March 28, 2018

-The timber pavilion will be one of ten mini chapels on San Giorgio Maggiore designed for the Holy See's contribution to the 2018 Venice Architecture Biennale.
+The timber pavilion will be one of ten mini chapels designed on San Giorgio Maggiore on display at the 2018 Venice Architecture Biennale.

 For the first time ever, Vatican City will be represented at this year’s Venice Architecture Biennale.
 The concept, put forth by the Holy See (the Catholic church’s jurisdiction in Rome), will consist of 10 temporary chapels, each designed by a different, international architecture firm.
 Today, Foster + Partners unveiled its contribution, to be constructed on the Venetian Island of San Giorgio Maggiore.